mazaoshe/shutter-coach/content/posts/string-to-time.md

 ---
-title: "Convert String to Time"
+title: "Convert String to Time in Golang"
-description: "Learn how to convert a string into a time.Time object using Go's time package with proper error handling."
+description: "Learn how to convert a string into a time.Time object using Golang's time package with proper error handling in Go programming."
 date: 2025-08-16T14:30:00+08:00
 draft: false
 categories: ["DateTime"]